JuliaHEP/UnROOT.jl/paper/paper.md

        ...
 ```

-Then, the `LazyTree` object acts as a table: you can iterate through it sequentially or in parallel,
+Then, the `LazyTree` object acts as a table which suports sequential or parallel
-select entries based on range or masks, and operate on whole columns:
+iteration, selectections and filtering based on ranges or masks, and operations
+on whole columns:

 ```julia
 for event in mytree